jkgo232/seti-intelligence-prototype/README.md

 The pipeline consists of four main stages:

-1. Tiling and Preprocessing: Large dynamic spectra are divided into fixed-size time–frequency tiles.
+1. Tiling and Preprocessing: Large spectra are divided into fixed-size time–frequency tiles.
 2. CNN Training with Synthetic Injections: A convolutional neural network is trained to identify anomalous tiles using injected drifting narrowband signals.
 3. CNN Scoring of New Data: The trained CNN scores unseen tiles and ranks them by anomaly likelihood.
 4. LLM-Based Evaluation and Interpretation: Top-ranked tiles are summarized via scalar features and evaluated by LLMs (chatgpt or local models).